melissss4/workshop-task-6/README.md

 ![Screen Shot 2025-01-26 at 10 28 04 AM](https://github.com/user-attachments/assets/ee6327c3-f476-45c5-a650-13b6855b2a70)

-I also really liked how he had the function with the button create this function.
+I also really liked how they had the function with the button create this function.
 I thought this would be very interesting to incorporate into the nonsense poem function because they would have a cool juxtaposition.

 ![Screen Shot 2025-01-26 at 10 28 29 AM](https://github.com/user-attachments/assets/6e3c5a5f-5c91-46d6-aef9-4c5f0af39682)